efoertsch/SoaringForecast/README.md

 Currently displays:
 1. New England soaring forecasts from Greater Boston Soaring Club RASP (http://www.soargbsc.com/rasp/  courtesy of Steve Paavola)
-   SeeYou turnpoints can be imported to the app.
+2. SeeYou turnpoints can be imported to the app.
 Tasks can then be defined and overlaid on the RASP forecast.
-2. Skew-t soundings from selected NE locations (sounding from soarbgsc.com/rasp/ also)
+3. Skew-t soundings from selected NE locations (sounding from soarbgsc.com/rasp/ also)
-2. METAR and TAF (from aviationweather.gov)
+4. METAR and TAF (from aviationweather.gov)
-3. Satellite images for visibile, water vapor and infrared color/bw images.
+5. Satellite images for visibile, water vapor and infrared color/bw images.
 Satellite images are animated. (aviationweather.gov)
-4. Options to start browsers to display either Dr. Jacks and/or SkySight
+6. Options to start browsers to display either Dr. Jacks and/or SkySight
+7. Added customized version of Windy with task overlay.

 Currently project involves:
 1. Android data binding for MVVM binding.